Case of US man held as spy in Russia stalls without answers

 Whelan’s family, meanwhile, insists the U.S. could do more to help him.

-David, who has become a de facto spokesman from his home near Toronto, wants his brother to receive the assistance and support the U.S. government gives to American hostages through the FBI-led Hostage Fusion Recovery Cell.
+David, who has become a de facto spokesman from his home near Toronto, would like his brother to receive the same level of assistance and support that the U.S. government gives to American hostages through the FBI-led Hostage Recovery Fusion Cell.

 “I think Paul’s case falls into a gap in American law in how resources are applied for American citizens who find themselves wrongfully detained in foreign countries,” David Whelan said.